Additional course websites: UIUC Canvas

 Project

 This subject has a substantial project component.
-We recommend (but do not require) working on projects in team of 2-3 students.
+We recommend working on projects in a team of 2-3 students.
 You are free to choose any problem related to the lectures of the course, and develop a deep learning solution.